IU-PR/xai/content/docs/Groups/Integrated Gradients and Attention Visualization for Cost-efficient adaptation method.md

 - Selected layer 0, head 0 as a representative case to illustrate global versus local focus.
 - Visualized weights as a heatmap where rows correspond to queries and columns to keys.
 - Normalized attention scores to sum to one per query token for clearer interpretation.
-- Implementation: Used Matplotlib and Seaborn for heatmap plotting, with tokens labeled along the axes.
+- Implementation: Used Matplotlib for heatmap plotting, with tokens labeled along the axes.

 ### 3. Embedding Influence Analysis